 However, DES became vulnerable as computers got more powerful and so NIST defined 3DES or Triple DES in 1999.
 3DES uses three stages of DES so it is much more secure and suffices for most applications currently.
-In 2001, NIST replaced DES by AES (Advanced Encryption Standard).
-It is hoped that AES will remain strong enough for the next 10-20 years.

 Advantages of 3DES: